piddnad/DDColor/README.md

 You can find the model file `pytorch_model.pt` in the local path ~/.cache/modelscope/hub/damo.

-### Inference from local
+### Inference from local script

-1. Download the pretraining model file by simply running:
+1. Download the pretrained model file by simply running:

 ```
 from modelscope.hub.snapshot_download import snapshot_download